Former NFL execs Polian, Kirwan look ahead to strange draft - WHIZ News

 “There is an argument that players getting these rich contracts is unseemly, I get that, but it provides a respite from the terrible news that comes repeatedly, and in lots of cases has changed the lives of our fellow citizens.
 Anything you can do to lighten the burden is probably a good thing.”

-From a football sense, though, why wasn’t a potential delay in the NFL’s game plan, Kirwan wonders.
+From a football sense, though, Kirwan wonders why a potential delay wasn’t in the NFL’s game plan.

 “Doing a first-time draft with a coach and GM together, and they don’t know each other that well, and now adding all of these technical elements will add more pressure,” he says.
 “I thought we could have moved the draft back until the middle of May and not affected it (adversely).